-In order to keep your restructure on track for the entire process, clear goals must be set.
+In reality, restructures should become a regular process – providing a way of continuously improving the way the organisation operates.
+But, before we get started… Clear goals should be set, keeping your restructure on track for the entire process.
 To create your targets, you must answer one question: What is the real purpose of the restructure?

 Goals can be established around workforce expenditure, performance or a target headcount.
 When setting the objectives to guide your restructure, make sure your goals are specific and measurable.